abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Functions
 ===

-A function is a relationship between two sets which matches each element of one set, called the *input set* of the function, with exactly one element from another set, called the **output set** of the function.
+A function is a relationship between two sets which matches each element of one set, called the *source set* of the function, with exactly one element from another set, called the **target set** of the function.

 Some alternative way to call these two sets:  *domain* and *codomain*, *source* and *target*.
 In programming) *argument* and *return value*.
 In logic they correspond to *premises* and *conclusion*, but it is all the same thing.

 > By function I mean the unity of the act of arranging various representations under one common representation.
 > Immanuel Kant, from Critique of Pure Reason

-Here is a function, **f** which maps each ball from the set **R** to the ball with the opposite colour in another set **G** (in mathematics a function's name is often accompanied by the names of its input and output sets, like this: **f: R → G**)
+Here is a function, **f** which maps each ball from the set **R** to the ball with the opposite colour in another set **G** (in mathematics a function's name is often accompanied by the names of its source and target sets, like this: **f: R → G**)

 ![Opposite colors](function_one_one.svg)

 This is probably one of the simpler types of functions there exists.
-That is because it encodes a *one-to-one relationship* between the sets - *one* element from the input is connected to exactly *one* element from the output (and the other way around).
+That is because it encodes a *one-to-one relationship* between the sets - *one* element from the source is connected to exactly *one* element from the target (and the other way around).

-But functions can also express relationships of the type *many-to-one*, where *many* elements from the input might be connected to *one* element from the output (but not the other way around).
+But functions can also express relationships of the type *many-to-one*, where *many* elements from the source might be connected to *one* element from the target (but not the other way around).

-For example, a function can express a relationship in which several elements from the input set relate to the same element of the output set.
+For example, a function can express a relationship in which several elements from the source set relate to the same element of the target set.

 ![Function from a bigger set to a smaller one](function_big_small.svg)

-It can also express relationships in which some elements from the output set do not play a part.
+It can also express relationships in which some elements from the target set do not play a part.

 ![Function from a smaller set to a bigger one](function_small_big.svg)

-One thing that you cannot have is a input element which is not mapped to anything, or which is mapped to more than one output element.
+One thing that you cannot have is a source element which is not mapped to anything, or which is mapped to more than one target element.
 That would mean the relationship expressed by the function will be *many-to-many*, and, as we said in the beginning, functions only model many-to-one relationships.
 There is a reason for that "design decision", and we will arrive at it shortly.

 Sets and functions can express relationships between all kinds of objects, and even people.
 Every question that you ask can most probably be expressed as a function.

-The question "How far are we from New York?" is a function with set of all places in the world as input set and an output set consisting of the set of all positive numbers.
+The question "How far are we from New York?" is a function with set of all places in the world as source set and an target set consisting of the set of all positive numbers.

-**Question:** Some people might say that the output of this function is bigger than it should be.
+**Question:** Some people might say that the target of this function is bigger than it should be.
 How would you refine it?

-The question "Who is my father?" is a function whose input is the set of all people in the world.
+The question "Who is my father?" is a function whose source is the set of all people in the world.

-**Question:** What is the output of this function?
+**Question:** What is the target of this function?

 Note that the question "Who is my child?" is *NOT* a straightforward function, because a person can have no children, or can have multiple children.
 We will learn to represent such questions as functions later.